alanesq/BasicOLEDMenu/README.md

 This is a completely new/different sketch as of Nov21 as I decided to start again and create a version which is none blocking.
 The old version oldVersion.ino is easier to use but will stop everything else whilst waiting for user input etc.
+This will compile in either Arduino IDE or PlatformIO.

 <p align="center"><img src="/images/menu.jpg" width="80%"/></p>